 Kostas Sinakidis of Corplace.com says the service is “so great you cannot imagine.”

 The service allowed his development team to install a customer portal using a droplet.
 The tutorials and support proved to be helpful.

 However, he gave only three stars for the metric of “uptime.”
 He warns owners of larger websites about this issue.
-Curious, considering sites like TaskRabbit are presumably very large and have given positive reviews.
+Curious, considering sites like TaskRabbit is presumably very large and have given positive reviews.